 Cots are fantastic for kids; our kids love their cots.
 It gives them their very own personal space to put their stuffies on and just hang out.
 There is something more appealing to a cot than a sleeping bag on the ground.

-Our kids will sometimes hang out on their cots, reading or napping, or just to get away from us.
+Our kids will sometimes hang out on their cots, reading or napping, or just getting away from us.
 Cots are fantastic for storage; you can slide bins under them and clear the floor space.

 Area rugs anchor a room and instantly make a space feel like home.
 Plus an added layer of warmth and comfort is nice for your feet.
 You can take the rug out and shake it whenever needed.